 The bad news about this is that trusting God isn’t always as easy as it sounds.
 Which is why you need to arm yourself with Bible verses you can turn to every time you face the decision to choose faith over fear.

 15 Faith Over Fear Bible Verses

 Don’t worry – we’re not going to look at all of them today!
 As you read over these verses, look for the ‘trust God’ part.
 Most of the verses won’t say ‘trust God’ but many will tell you why you should trust Him.
+As you read them, look for your favorite verse or verses and write it down so you can re-read it often.
 (HINT: look for the italics).